open-guides/og-aws/README.md

 	-	Aside from bootstrapping, you should manage keys yourself on the instances, assigning individual keys to individual users or services as appropriate.
 	-	Avoid reusing the original boot keys except by administrators when creating new instances.
 	-	How to avoid sharing keys; how to add individual ssh keys for individual users.
--	**GPU support:** You can rent GPU-enabled instances on EC2.
-There are [two instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html).
-Both sport an NVIDIA card (K520, 1536 CUDA cores and M2050, 448 CUDA cores).
+-	**GPU support:** You can rent GPU-enabled instances on EC2 for use in machine learning or graphics rendering workloads.
+  - There are [three generations](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html) of GPU-enabled instances available:
+		- Third generation P2 series offers NVIDIA K80 GPUs in 1, 8 and 16 GPU configurations targeting machine learning and scientific workloads.
+		- Second generation G2 series offers NVIDIA K520 GPUs in 1 or 4 GPU configurations targeting graphics and video encoding.
+		- First generation CG1 instances are still available in some regions in a single configuration with a NVIDIA M2050 GPU.
+  - 🔹Typical GPU workloads are often a good fit for [Spot Instances](#ec2-cost-management).

 ### EC2 Gotchas and Limitations